Joannes H. Karis, MD Professor of Anesthesiology

 GIVEN BY LEON LEVINE, HOWARD LEVINE, AND LORI L. SKLUT

 Leon Levine, the founder and chair emeritus of Family Dollar Stores, Inc., and his children, Howard Levine and Lori Sklut, established this endowment in memory of their wife and mother, Barbara Levine, who lost her battle with breast cancer when she was 27.
-Leon Levine has been a friend and supporter of Duke Health for more than 25 years, including serving on the Duke Hospital Advisory Board and the Duke Medicine Board of Visitors.
+Leon Levine was a friend and supporter of Duke Health for more than 25 years, including serving on the Duke Hospital Advisory Board and the Duke Medicine Board of Visitors.
 The family also established the Barbara Levine Faculty Research in Cancer Endowment Fund and the Leon Levine Scholarship for students at Duke University School of Medicine.
 Completed in 1994, the Levine Science Research Center (LSRC) at Duke was named in honor of Leon and Sandra Levine, whose visionary philanthropy provided the largest gift the university had ever received from an individual at that time.
 The LSRC is among the leading single-site interdisciplinary research facilities in the United States.
+Mr. Levine passed away in 2023.

 The Barbara Levine University Professorship in Cancer is vacant.
 The School of Medicine looks forward to filling this professorship in the near future.